 What to Expect in Our Medical Detox Center

 No matter who you are, substance abuse brings forth the challenge of a lifetime.
 It takes determination, courage, and professional help to put an end to it.

 The purpose of a medical detox center is to help patients end their physical dependence on drugs or alcohol safely, without feeling the extremes of withdrawal symptoms.
 When you abuse a substance, you are essentially rewriting the chemical recipe of your brain and changing your body to depend on the drugs or alcohol to feel normal.

 As you taper off from substance abuse, your body responds with a stage of physical withdrawal.
 These withdrawal symptoms can be severe and have consequences for your physical and mental health.

 In a medical detox center, doctors and counselors monitor your condition and take countermeasures to keep withdrawal from undermining your physical stability and threatening your life.
 Medical detox at an alcohol detox center is the first step in the rest of your life.

 Treatment and Rehab at Atlanta Detox Center

-When it comes to treatment and rehab, the first step — admitting you need help — is the hardest one.
-But once you decide it’s time to address your addiction problem, you should take advantage of drug treatment and rehab resources into your community.
+When it comes to treatment and rehab, the first step, admitting you need help, is the hardest one.
+But once you decide it’s time to address your addiction problem, you should take advantage of drug treatment and rehab resources in your community.
 Atlanta Detox Center and its professional staff will stand by your side as you endure this struggle.